oracle-devrel/cd3-automation-toolkit/documentation/docs/Connect_container_to_OCI_Tenancy.md

 # **Connect container to OCI Tenancy**
 ---

-<b>Note:</b>
+!!! note

     * It is recommended to execute createTenancyConfig.py with a single ```customer_name``` within that container.
 Even if it is run multiple times with different customer names, Jenkins will only be configured for  ```<customer_name>``` used while first time successful execution of the script.
     * If there is a new region subscription to the tenancy at a later stage of time, createTenancyConfig.py must be re-run by using the same tenancyconfig.properties file that was originally used to create the   configuration.
 Re-execution will create new directory for the new region under `/cd3user/tenancies/<customer_name>/terraform_files` without touching the existing ones and will commit the latest terraform_files     folder to DevOps GIT repo.

-## **Step 1 - Exec into the Container**:
+### **Step 1 - Exec into the Container**:
 * Run  ```docker ps```<br>
 → Note down the container ID from this cmd output.<br>
 * Run  ```docker exec -it <container_id> bash```

-## **Step 2 - Choose Authentication Mechanism for OCI SDK**</a>
+### **Step 2 - Choose Authentication Mechanism for OCI SDK**</a>
 * Please click [here](Auth_Mechanisms_in_OCI.md) to configure any one of the available authentication mechanisms.

-## **Step 3 - Edit tenancyconfig.properties**:
+### **Step 3 - Edit tenancyconfig.properties**:
 * Run ```cd /cd3user/oci_tools/cd3_automation_toolkit/user-scripts/```
 * Fill the input parameters in **tenancyconfig.properties** file.
 * Ensure to: